Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 The Künstlersozialkasse (KSK) is a social fund for freelance artists, publicists and art teachers.
 It's funded by the government, and by businesses who hire freelance artists.[^0]

-When you are a KSK member, they pay half of your [health insurance](/glossary/gesetzliche%20Krankenversicherung), and half of your [public pension insurance](/glossary/gesetzliche%20Krankenversicherung).
+When you are a KSK member, **they pay half of your [health insurance](/glossary/gesetzliche%20Krankenversicherung), and half of your [public pension insurance](/glossary/gesetzliche%20Krankenversicherung)**.

 ## Why join the KSK?